 The approach has been used in many other countries and is now being tested in the UK.
 Secure housing is provided to someone who has been homeless without attaching conditions.
 A long term offer of support is provided but people do not have to take up the support to retain their housing.
 Evidence from abroad suggests that this can be an effective way to support people with a long history of rough sleeping and high levels of support need.
 (See Staircases, Elevators and Cycles of Change report.)

-In the 2016 budget, the Chancellor announced funding for Housing First.
 We believe that Housing First offers a real opportunity to end homelessness for some of the most vulnerable people.
-Housing First prevents people getting stuck in hostels.
+Housing First prevents people from getting stuck in hostels.
 Studies have shown that people are also more likely to engage in support services.

 Read more about Housing First and other housing models in our knowledge hub.

 Under homelessness legislation councils have a duty to find housing for people who are judged to have a priority need.
-In many cases they are housed in temporary accommodation which can mean staying in bed and breakfast (B&B) or a hostel.
-The use of temporary accommodation has been rising since 2011, with 53,000 households housed this way at the end of 2016.
-(See Homeless Monitor)
+In many cases they are housed in temporary accommodation which can mean staying in a B&B or a hostel.
+The use of temporary accommodation has been rising since 2011, with 78,000 households in England housed this way in March 2017.
+(See Homelessness Monitor)

 Since 2004, councils in England have had to change how they use B&B accommodation.
 For example, families with children or where a member of the household is pregnant should only be housed in a B&B in an emergency and then for a maximum of six weeks.
-Despite this, the number of households in B&B style housing has increased in recent years, to 3,390 in September 2016.
-Of these, 1,300 households had been in B&B accommodation for six weeks or more.
-(See Homeless Monitor)
+Despite this, the number of households in B&B style housing has increased in recent years, to 6,580 in March 2017.
+This is 10% higher than a year previously and 250% higher than in 2009.
+(See Homelessness Monitor)

-The government is planning to change the way temporary housing is funded.
+The government is planning to change the way temporary accomodation is funded.
 Their intention is that this will encourage councils to do more to prevent homelessness arising in the first place.
-We welcome these proposals for change and want to see councils improve their practice to avoid placing families and vulnerable people in unsuitable temporary housing.
+We welcome these proposals for change and want to see councils improve their practice to ensure that all homeless people are rehoused quickly into secure and stable accommodation.

 We believe that no one should have to stay in unsuitable accommodation except in an emergency.
-We are calling on the Scottish government to change the law so that this applies to all homeless people, regardless of whether they have children or not.
+Through our Life in Limbo campaign we are calling on the Scottish Government to change the law so that this applies to all homeless people, regardless of whether they have children or not.

 Social housing is provided by councils and housing associations for people with a housing need or those on low incomes.
 Councils and housing associations normally offer longer tenancies than private landlords.
 The supply of social housing has been decreasing (see housing supply) and therefore it has become more difficult for homeless people to get access to social renting.